 8. Smart Rotating Stone Pizza Maker

 This model is similar to the first two we looked at, in being a clamshell lid on a base with a stone inside, and an electric heater to achieve the cooking levels required.
-However, it has a party trick: the stone itself rotates, meaning that heat is distributed evenly all around, giving good pizza browning routinely.
+However, it has a party trick: the stone itself rotates, meaning that heat is distributed evenly all around during the cooking process, giving good pizza browning routinely.
 While it only heats to 250 degrees, customers are happy with its performance and ability to quickly heat pizzas.

 This is only a 1000watt machine and is more expensive than some more powerful models on the list, but the rotating aspect is a definite attraction.
 It will bake 12” pizzas – pretty much the standard size – and although customer comments are generally very favourable, a couple say it broke down after a short time.
 It’s a decent model if you want the added gimmick, and we reckon suitable for a shortlist.

 9. Steba PB1 Pizza Oven

 This model is another with a rotating plate, which we think is a great idea and clearly makes for better cooking results.
 In fact, we’ll let you into a secret: we believe this one to be the very same item we looked at directly above.
 It’s the same size, the same power looks exactly the same – even down to the design on the lid – and makes all the same claims when it comes to what it can do.
 It even cooks to just 250 degrees, which is identical.

 Now, do the customers like it?
 Most do, saying it’s a great item that does excellent pizzas – although perhaps the base is not done to the right level – and it’s easy to use, but a few complain about it burning the pizzas, and simply not doing the job it’s designed for.
 However, while this is the same item as above, there’s one major notable difference: the price.

 - Rotating plate